 All users can access a rich knowledge hub, which has a wide range of articles on how to use Zoolz and BigMIND.
 Further help is available via email or chat support.
 Business users can also watch video tutorials and download useful screenshots from the Zoolz website.

 When you’re choosing your cloud storage provider, either for home or business, security is an important consideration.
 Zoolz uses Amazon Web Services (AWS), which is a very reliable infrastructure trusted by some of the world’s biggest organizations.

 Dropbox is another well-known service with both personal and business options.
-The free personal plan gives you 2GB of storage and one user—double what Zoolz offers—and its paid plans come with more storage, too.
-Read our Dropbox review to find out more about the personal version, and our Dropbox Business review for our thoughts on the business option.
+The free personal plan gives you 2GB and one user—double what Zoolz offers—and its paid plans come with more storage, too.
+Read our Dropbox Business review for our thoughts on the business option.

 If you’re looking for budget cloud storage, both IDrive and Dropbox could offer you more for your money than Zoolz.
 But they won’t come with any fancy hybrid storage options or sophisticated file organization tools.

 Zoolz cloud storage has a lot to offer both personal and business users.
 The BigMIND file organization and search tools would be great for someone with a lot of photos or videos to back up.
 As a business user, hybrid storage can make file restoration quicker, and features like deduplication are useful if you’re uploading data from across your company.